-The Foundation will seek to sustain the development of the project according to protocols that include, but are not limited to, the following activities:
+The Foundation will seek to sustain the development of cultural communication in the Mediterranean according to the project mission and protocols that include, but are not limited to, the following activities:

-- Scientific and creative role: mapping and defining the Phoenician Cultural Heritage Route within and among Lebanese cities and providing studies and descriptions of monuments (Assist Documentation according to the Hague Convention).
+- Mapping and defining the Phoenician Cultural Heritage Route within and among Lebanese cities and providing studies and descriptions of monuments (Assist Documentation according to the Hague Convention).

 - Academic and communicative role: training local communities and providing interdisciplinary expertise to:

 - Foster the preservation of cultural heritage by providing prevention know-how against damage to cultural heritage, in support of law enforcement agencies.

 - Provide training programs for cultural heritage awareness, offering specialized competencies and targeted curricula.